Atlanta annexations and wards: Emory University and Centers for Disease Control annexation

 In December 2017, the Atlanta City Council approved an annexation request by Emory University, the Centers for Disease Control, Children's Healthcare of Atlanta - Egleston Hospital, and other contiguous property owners in the Druid Hills neighborhood of DeKalb County.
 The annexation was effective January 1, 2018.
 In June 2017 the university leadership formally petitioned the City of Atlanta to annex it.
 To comply with the requirement that an annexed area be adjacent to the existing city limits, the university purchased a residence partially within the then-city limits.
 The city government also entered into a settlement with the DeKalb County government to settle a dispute, paving the way for the annexation.

 Due to the taxable revenue involved, there was a dispute over whether the area would remain in the DeKalb County School District or transition to Atlanta Public Schools.
 In 2016 Emory University made a statement that "Annexation of Emory into the City of Atlanta will not change school districts, since neighboring communities like Druid Hills will still be self-determining regarding annexation."
 By 2017 the city agreed to include the annexed property in the boundaries of APS, a move decried by the leadership of DeKalb County Schools as it would take taxable property away from that district.
 In 2017 the number of children living in the annexed territory who attended public schools was nine.
 The annexed area ultimately went to APS, and as part of a 2019 settlement Emory would help establish school-based clinics for DeKalb schools.
-Students in the area will be rezoned to APS effective 2024; they will be zoned to DeKalb schools before then.
+Students in the area were to be rezoned to APS effective 2024; they were zoned to DeKalb schools before then.